 Evening at leisure.
-Overnight at hotel in Hiroshima DAY 11 - Jun 1: Hiroshima - Miyajima - Hiroshima (B, D) Breakfast at the hotel.

-Today, you will head for the serene island of Miyajima but, en route, you will first visit a Gin & Whisky distillery in Hiroshima at Sakurao Distillery.
+Overnight at hotel in Hiroshima DAY 11 - May 28: Hiroshima - Miyajima - Hiroshima (B, D) Breakfast at the hotel and then a split program in the first part of the morning before the group meets back up again to head for the serene island of Miyajima.
+Physicians - visit to Harada Hospital to meet with local doctors and learn about the Japanese healthcare system.
+Partners will visit a Gin & Whisky distillery in Hiroshima at Sakurao Distillery.
 Sakurao is a craft distillery which challenges new possibilities in the production of Western liquors.
 It is the home of the first and only gin domestically produced using ingredients from Hiroshima and has recently begun production of Hiroshima's first single-malt whisky which, after being fully aged for at least three years, is due to make its world debut in 2021.